THIS WEEK'S MOTLEY FOOL UPDATE: As of Saturday, May 21, 2022:

 - Plan on selling the few stocks that they tell you to.

-- Never pay full price for anything: New subscribers should subscribe on this special $99 page and get their next 24 stock picks for just $99.
+- Never pay full price for anything: New subscribers should visit this special offer page and get their next 12 months of stock picks for just $89.

 With over 1,000,000 subscribers their stock picks tend to pop 2%-5% within 72 hours of their announcement.
 So, to maximize you returns, you need to buy the stock as soon as their recommendation comes out.